You can finally delete those drunken messages.

 Life’s Undo Button

-As the name suggests, the ‘Recall’ feature will let you take back misjudged messages that you’ve sent.
+WhatsApp’s new delete feature will let you take back misjudged messages that you’ve sent.
 What’s more, it will work on both media messages and basic texts.
 This is one of life’s best undo buttons yet.

-The Five-minute Rule!
+The Seven-minute Rule!

 Of course, life would be too simple if that was the end of the story…